 Roundup is the world’s most commonly used herbicide.
 It’s made by the corporate giant, Monsanto.
 One of my neighbor’s is a farmer.
 I’ve seen him spray Roundup on a perfectly healthy hay field.
 A few days later, the whole thing was dead and brown.
 Then he planted a crop into the dead field without plowing or preparing it.
-I believe it’s called no-till farming.
+It’s called no-till farming.

 Some crops, like corn are genetically modified so that they are not affected by Roundup.
 So the farmer can spray the corn field and kill weeds without killing the corn.
 I’ve read that Roundup is sprayed on 140 million acres of genetically-modified crops around the world each year.